Add new fields or document types to search

 specialist_sector links get expanded by looking up the corresponding documents from the search index and extracting title, content id, and link fields.
 This is handled by

-For the new elasticsearch configuration to take effect, you need to rebuild the search indexes.
+For the new elasticsearch configuration to take effect, you need to manually rebuild the search indexes.

 RUMMAGER_INDEX=all SKIP_LINKS_INDEXING_TO_PREVENT_TIMEOUTS=1 rummager:migrate_schema.